wizardofgit/imdb_analysis/README.md

 # IMDb movies analysis
-The aim of this project is to analyze a select set of movies, their directors, actors and so on, treating it as a complex network.
+This project analyzes a select set of movies, their directors, actors, and so on, treating it as a complex network.

-# The structure
-The network is a 3-partite graph (movies, actors, directors).

 # Dataset
-The data is directly aquired from IMDb database via IMDb API (https://imdb-api.com/).
+The data is directly acquired from the IMDb database (https://developer.imdb.com/non-commercial-datasets/).

-# The scope
-Only movies published in 2000 and later are taken under consideration.